-For determining impairments for LIHTC investments, the Company uses the present value of all future benefits, the majority of which are tax credits, discounted at a risk-free rate ranging from 1.8% for future benefits of two years to 2.4% for future benefits of ten or more years, and compares the result to its current carry value.
+For determining impairments for LIHTC investments, the Company uses the present value of all future benefits, the majority of which are tax credits, discounted at a risk-free rate ranging from 2.5% for future benefits of two years to 2.7% for future benefits of ten or more years, and compares the result to its current carry value.
+The Company recorded impairments of \$5 million for the year ended December 31, 2018.
 The Tax Cuts and Jobs Act, enacted into law on December 22, 2017, reduced the statutory federal tax rate from 35% to 21%, effective January 1, 2018.
 Due to this law change, impairments of \$2 million to LIHTC investments were recorded for the year ended December 31.
 2017.
-Impairments were less than \$1 million for the year ended December 31, 2016.

-There were no write-downs or reclassifications of LIHTC partnerships made during the years ended December 31, 2017 or December 31, 2016 due to forfeiture or ineligibility of tax credits or similar issues.
+There were no write-downs or reclassifications of LIHTC partnerships made during the fourth quarter ended December 31, 2018 or December 31, 2017 due to forfeiture or ineligibility of tax credits or similar issues.
+There are no LIHTC investments subject to regulatory review for the years ended December 31, 2018 or 2017.